 Pinaceae (Pine Family)

 Though still decidedly conical, red spruce forms a broader crown than other eastern spruces, and its needles are a brighter, yellower green.
 This evergreen grows 60-100 ft. tall.
 The only spruce southward in eastern mountains, a handsome tree with broad or narrow, conical crown.

 Extensive virgin spruce-fir forests are preserved in Great Smoky Mountains National Park.
-This species is a handsome ornamental; the wood has uses similar to White Spruce.
-Spruce gum, a forerunner of modern chewing gum made from chicle (gum from a tropical American tree), was obtained commercially from resin of both Red and Black spruce trunks.
+This species is a handsome ornamental; the wood has uses similar to White Spruce (Picea glauca).
+Spruce gum, a forerunner of modern chewing gum made from chicle (gum from a tropical American tree), was obtained commercially from resin of both Red and Black spruce (Picea mariana) trunks.
 The young leafy twigs were boiled with flavoring and sugar to prepare spruce beer.
 Where the ranges overlap, Black Spruce is distinguishable from Red by its smaller dull gray cones curved downward on short stalks and remaining attached.

 No images of this plant